Historian of Brookwood Cemetery

 Paperback, with 40 pages, and 23 illustrations (mostly in colour)

-To Order: I have a strictly limited quantity remaining.
-If you are interested in ordering a copy, please feel free to contact me.
+Alternatively, if you are interested in ordering a copy, please feel free to contact me.

 The Columbarium (Brookwood Cemetery) celebrates the centenary of the Columbarium and the completion of emergency repairs to its roof.